apache/usergrid/docs/deploy-local.md

 Add Usergrid WAR to Tomcat
 ---

-Remove the existing tomcat/webapps/ROOT directory.
+Remove the existing `tomcat/webapps/ROOT` directory.

-Place the Usergrid ROOT.war file into the tomcat/webapps directory
+Place the Usergrid `ROOT.war` file into the `tomcat/webapps` directory

 Add Usergrid configuration file to Tomcat
 ---

-Create a __usergrid-deployment.properties__ file and place it in Tomcat's __lib__ directory.
+Create a ____usergrid-custom.properties____ file and place it in Tomcat's __lib__ directory.
 You can find an example properties file below  that should work well for a local Tomcat & Cassandra setup.
 You will probably only need to change the properties below to use your email address and preferred password for the install.

     usergrid.sysadmin.login.allowed=true